grenzr/cf-docs/source/docs/running/architecture/services/writing-service-v2.html.md

 <tr>
   <td>name*</td>
   <td>string</td>
-  <td>A user-friendly name for the service broker that you are adding</td>
+  <td>A user-friendly name for the service broker that you are adding, such as "MySQL".
+This name will appear in the list of brokers.</td>
 </tr>
 <tr>
   <td>broker_url*</td>